rage/programming-23/data/part-3/4-defining-functions.md

 </text-box>

 We have already used functions such as `len`, `print` and `input` in our programs.
-These are functions built into Python, and so always ready at our disposal, no matter which environment we are programming in.
+These are functions built into Python, and so they are always ready at our disposal, no matter which environment we are programming in.
 However, it is also possible to define your own functions.

 ## The function definition